DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 model of the treatment response.
 This in in stark contrast to the relatively wide range of model parameters that we deemed feasible prior to the inference (see black line).
-However, the measurements are not conclusive enough to reduce the distribution of feasible parameters to a single value.
+However, the measurements are not conclusive enough to reduce the distribution of feasible elimination rates to a single value.
 Similarly, for the volume of distribution (row 3) and the error scale parameter (row 4), the measurements lead to substaintial updates relative to the prior distribution.